-To determine the limits to the GUP parameter $\beta_0$, we solve numerically the null geodesic equations in strong gravity conditions for different values of $\beta_0$ with the MATLAB version of the software KERTAP \cite{kertap} and perform the OAM beam analysis to relate the OAM spectrum with the rotation of the GUP-modified BHs as it was made in Ref. \cite{29} to measure the rotation parameter of the compact object in M87* from EHT data.
-Analysing the OAM content in the lensed light observed in the neighborhoods of the black hole with the spiral spectrum \cite{OAMspectrum}, we can see that the rotation is revealed by the ratio $q$ between the $\ell =1$ and $\ell = -1$ OAM spectral components \cite{28b,29}.
+In order to determine the limits on the GUP parameter $\beta_0$, we solve numerically the null geodesic equations in strong gravity conditions for different values of $\beta_0$; then, we perform the OAM beam analysis to relate the OAM spectrum to the rotation of the GUP-modified BHs as it was made in Ref. \cite{29} to measure the rotation parameter of the compact object in M87 from EHT data.
+Analysing the OAM content in the lensed light observed in the neighborhoods of the black hole with the spiral spectrum \cite{OAMspectrum}, the rotation can be obtained by considering the ratio $q$ between the $\ell =1$ and $\ell = -1$ OAM spectral components \cite{28b,29}.

-To determine the effects of the GUP-corrected gravitational field, we fixed the size of the accretion disk's (AD) to $r_{disk}=10$, given in units of BH masses of an ideal Kerr BH, and the rotation parameter $a=0.85$ with inclination $i=17^\circ$.
+To determine the effects of the GUP-corrected gravitational field, we fixed the size of the accretion disk (AD) to $r_{disk}=10$, given in units of BH masses of an ideal Kerr BH, and the rotation parameter $a=0.85$ with inclination $i=17^\circ$.
 It is immediately evident, as seen in the upper panels of Fig. \ref{fig1}, that the result of the gravitational lensing due to a rotating compact object in the presence of gravitational GUP corrections appears different from that of a Kerr BH described by the standard equations of GR.
 The image in the inner parts of the AD nearby the BH results modified, as expected \cite{Neves,Jusufi}.
-In this way, a double action on the vorticity of the lensed EM radiation occurs: the central region of the AD, where the gravitational field of the BH is more effective to imprint its swirling effects to twist the lensed light, is replaced by regions of the GUP-corrected spacetime that are less efficient to imprint a twist.
-At the same time the size of the GUP BH increases, invading the center of the AD and modifying the local geometry of the spacetime and the inner shape of the AD.
+In this way, a double action on the vorticity of the lensed EM radiation occurs: the central region of the AD, where the gravitational field of the BH is more effective in imprinting its swirling effects to the lensed light, is replaced by regions of the GUP-corrected spacetime that are less efficient at imprinting such a twist.
+At the same time, the size of the GUP BH increases, invading the center of the AD and modifying the local geometry of the spacetime and the inner shape of the AD itself.
 This is evident from the spiral spectra in the lower panels of Fig. \ref{fig1}: the standard Kerr solution shows an OAM spectrum richer in high-order components with $q=1.2549$ and a central peak with height $h_{\ell=0}=0.7350$.
-On the other side, the GUP spacetime shows $q=1.1842$ and a higher $\ell=0$ component ($h_{\ell=0}=0.8243$), indicating a less effective transfer of OAM to the lensed light by the compact object.
+On the other side, the GUP spacetime shows $q=1.1842$ and a higher $\ell=0$ component ($h_{\ell=0}=0.8243$), indicating a less effective transfer of OAM.